Welcome Home Roscoe Jenkins: Reception

-On Metacritic, the film has a score of 46 out of 100 based on 23 critics, indicating "mixed or average reviews".
+Welcome Home Roscoe Jenkins received negative reviews from critics.

 Rolling Stone's Peter Travers criticized Lee for getting his cast to perform "crass routines that should have gone out with minstrel shows."
 Josh Rosenblatt of The Austin Chronicle was surprised by Lawrence's attempt at being the film's "quiet center" and "soul of endearing insecurity" in the title role but felt it gets bogged down by lowbrow humor, concluding that "it's capable at times of real subtlety [and] warmth and humanity but not confident enough in itself to stay away from fart jokes or empty acts of sassiness for very long."
 Nick Schager of Slant Magazine felt the script contained false conflicts and "narrative staleness" throughout the plot but gave Lee credit for allowing Lawrence and his co-stars to "play to their strengths," saying they "help enliven what's otherwise simply another soggy family reunion melodrama".
 Elizabeth Weitzman of the New York Daily News said, "Although Lee relies on too many lame gross-out jokes, this cast does know how to have fun - which may come as welcome relief to audiences desperate for laughs during a cold month at the movies."
 The A.V.
 Club's Scott Tobias gave the film a "C+" grade.
 He commended Lee for taking Tyler Perry's formula to make it "less jarring and more palatable" for viewers and giving his supporting cast enough room to deliver their own material (singling out Mo'Nique as "a surprising standout"), but was critical of Lawrence's "sub-Eddie Murphy hijinks" and overuse of slapstick with various humans and animals, concluding that "In other words, it's about as good as a movie featuring gratuitous Pomeranian-humping could possibly be."

 Home media

-The film was released on DVD in the United States on June 17, 2008 and in the United Kingdom on May 30, 2008.
+The film was released on DVD in the United States on June 17, 2008, and in the United Kingdom on May 30, 2008.